Table of Contents

-In the heritage discourse, past, present and future fuse in what Hernàndez i Martí (2006, p.
-102) considers a type of hybridization, as it mixes ‘elements which have been rescued from the past with elements generated in the present, for its future endurance’.
+In the heritage discourse, past, present, and future fuse in what Hernàndez i Martí (2006, p.
+102) considers a type of hybridization, as it mixes ‘elements that have been rescued from the past with elements generated in the present, for its future endurance’.

 I would argue, however, that transmission does not always follow a linear and uninterrupted pattern.

 At a time in which it is easier to record and share recordings of dance (thanks to electronic technologies and communication), the transmission of heritage has become de-territorialised and de-temporalised.

 As Heidegger (1971, p.
 163) foresaw before the Internet was invented, ‘all distances in time and space are shrinking. . . .
 Distant sites of the most ancient cultures are shown on film as if they stood this very moment’.

 The concepts of deterritorialization and detemporalisation are connected with globalisation, which leads to a shrinking of time and space, as Giddens (1991, p.
 21) posits, ‘globalisation is best understood as expressing fundamental aspects of time-space distanciation . . . the intersection of presence and absence’.